This article outlines the steps to connect Microsoft Active Directory (Microsoft AD) to Cloud Control Center.

 - Outbound Port 443 is required to send Event Logs to Elisity CCC.

-- Must be installed with Administrator Privileges
+- Agent must be installed with Administrator Privileges

 - A service account for the Elisity Connector Service

-Note: Elisity Active Directory (AD) Connector is required for customers with an on-premise Active Directory (AD) environment.
+Elisity Active Directory (AD) Connector is required for customers with an on-premise Active Directory (AD) environment.
 Elisity AD connector will keep the user login data synchronized with the Elisity Cloud Control Center (CCC) and provide the means of defining policies through User Identity.

-Note: Passwords are never synced to the Elisity Cloud Control Center.
+Passwords are never synced to the Elisity Cloud Control Center.

 Create a Service Account for the Elisity AD Connector